Plan Your Visit

 Sewanee, home to the University of the South, provides year-round cultural and athletic opportunities, including lectures, concerts, art exhibitions, movies, plays, a five-week Summer Music Festival and the nationally-renowned Sewanee Writers' Conference.
 The University's gothic stone architecture (quarried from local sandstone) is similar to that of Oxford University in England.
 Downtown Sewanee includes restaurants, gift stores, and an outdoor venue for concerts.
 Local artisans and craftsmen sell their wares in local shops and at frequent fairs.

-The 13,000-acre domain of the University, which adjoins the SAS campus, is a paradise of forests, bluffs, and waterfalls with hundreds of miles of trails for hiking, mountain biking, and horseback riding.
+The 13,000-acre domain of the University, which adjoins the SAS campus, is a paradise of forests, bluffs, and waterfalls with 65 miles of trails for hiking, mountain biking, and horseback riding.
 The views are incredible, with cliffs dropping off a thousand feet to the valley below.
 Additional outdoor recreation, including boating and caving, can be pursued at the region's state parks.
 Canoeing and whitewater rafting are also just a short drive away.

 Sewanee provides a central starting point for exploring Nashville, Chattanooga, and Atlanta.
 In addition to its country music roots, Nashville offers 4-star dining, a vibrant contemporary art scene, museums, professional sports, shopping, and all genres of music.
 Chattanooga, rated a top family getaway by Southern Living magazine and Outside magazine's best town, is home to a world-class aquarium and American art museum, a zoo, children's museum, IMAX theatre, and a variety of outdoor recreation.